wangantian/wangantian.github.io/_resources/aup-zu3.md

 - The board clock is 100 MHz, delivered as a differential pair (`PL_CLK_100_P` / `PL_CLK_100_N`).
 You will need an `IBUFDS` primitive to turn this into a single clean clock signal before using it anywhere else.
 - Switches, buttons, and LEDs are all active high.
 - Push buttons and switches are mechanical and asynchronous to your clock, so raw button/switch values should never be used directly in clocked logic.
 Pass them through a synchronizer first.
-- The RGB LED outputs and the servo outputs are both 3-pin and 4-pin buses respectively, matching one LED or one servo motor per index.
+- The RGB LED outputs and the servo outputs are both 3-pin and 4-pin buses, respectively, matching one LED or one servo motor per index.
 - A servo expects a repeating pulse roughly every 20 ms, where the *width* of the high pulse (not its presence or absence) tells the servo where to go.
 This is standard across hobby servos.
 - The servo signal pin is separate from the servo's motor power pin.
-Even a perfectly correct signal will not move a servo whose power jumper is not set.
+Even a perfectly correct signal will not move a servo if its power jumper isn't set.
 Check your board's servo header jumper (labeled `SPWR SEL`) before assuming your design is broken.

 ## Your task